Friday, March 30, 2007

 Vioilent Video Games Change Your Child's Brain

-Karen Barrow
+Author: Karen Barrow

 Along with the requisite fuzzy slippers, ugly sweaters and loads of toys, your holiday season will likely include a bunch of video games for a special boy or girl in your life.
 However, you may want to check the content of these games before you start to wrap them: new research shows that violent video games may change your teen’s brain.